space-mit/riscv-ime-extension-spec/README.md

 cd ./build
 make
 ```
+If you do not want build, a built pdf file is in the buid folder.

 ## Contributing
 If you would like to contribute to this documentation, please refer to the [Documentation Developer's Guide](https://github.com/riscv/docs-dev-guide).